-There are 5 primary values for the Residential Life program at SUNY College at Old Westbury:
+There are five primary goals for the Residential Life Program at SUNY Old Westbury:

-- 1. Well-Being: To maintain and improve the residential hall facilities to satisfy students' needs for a safe, secure, and comfortable environment. - 2.
-Student Success: To maintain an environment that encourages academic achievement, integrates academic and social experiences, and fosters wholesome campus life-styles.
+- 1. To maintain and improve the residence hall facilities to satisfy students' needs for a safe, secure and comfortable environment. - 2.
+To maintain an environment that encourages academic achievement, integrates academic and social experiences, and fosters wholesome campus life-styles.

-- 3. Accountability: To create a community living experience in which resident students are encouraged to take responsibility for their own actions and to make purposeful, self-directed choices. - 4.
-Inclusion: To provide experiences that will increase students' understanding of and respect for persons with different life-styles and backgrounds. - 5.
-Community Engagement: To provide experiences that will promote interaction among the resident students and offer opportunities for personal growth, as well as social, intellectual, and career development.
+- 3. To create a community living experience in which resident students are encouraged to take responsibility for their own actions and to make purposeful, self-directed choices. - 4.
+To provide experiences that will increase students' understanding of and respect for persons with different life-styles and backgrounds. - 5.
+To provide experiences that will promote interaction among the resident students and offer opportunities for personal growth, as well as social, intellectual and career development.

-IV.
 Residential Life Staff